4 Common Questions About Refilling Prescriptions

 How Are Prescriptions Given?

 The days of a doctor handing you a piece of paper with a written prescription on it are long gone, at least in most medical practices.
-Instead of pulling out the old pad and paper, your doctor will typically send your new prescription directly to the pharmacy of your choosing.
+Instead of pulling out the old pad and paper, your doctor will typically send your new prescription directly to the pharmacy.
 The Pharmacist will get the order and start working on it right away.
 Some healthcare providers even have pharmacies onsite that can fill your prescription right away.

 It is still possible to get a physical or digital prescription, but you may have to ask for it.